TelemetryDeck/docs/articles/insights.md

 - a breakdown of the usage of a feature, with one line "enabled" and the number of users who have that feature enabled, and one line called "disabled"
 - a single line for the active users in the current month

-## How To Configure Your Insight Card
+## How to configure your insight card

 **Title**
 The title is displayed on top of any insight card.
 Example: "Daily Active Users"